The Ultimate Student Moving Guide: Shipping Your Belongings Across Europe

 Packing Smart

 Packing for a student move is different from holiday packing.
-You're not unpacking on arrival day — you may be living out of boxes for a few days while you get settled.
+You're not unpacking on arrival day, and you may be living out of boxes for a few days while you get settled.
 Label every box with its destination room and a brief contents summary on the outside.

 Use small, manageable boxes rather than a few enormous ones.
 A 20 kg box is impossible to carry up stairs alone; four 5 kg boxes are not.
 Fill boxes completely to prevent items shifting and collapsing.
 Use clothes, towels, and soft items to pad fragile things rather than buying lots of extra bubble wrap.